We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’ve experienced anxiety or have trouble sleeping, you’ve probably thought about trying an herbal remedy for relief.

 Valerian root is a common ingredient sold in dietary supplements.
-It claims to cure insomnia and nervous tension caused by anxiety.
+Proponents claim it cures insomnia and nervous tension caused by anxiety.
 Valerian has been used for centuries as an herbal remedy.

 It was used in ancient Greece and Rome to ease: